Lawn Care Services in Lubbock – Scheduled Around West Texas Grass and Seasons

 Our approach stays practical.
 Consistent, correctly-timed care is what separates a lawn that holds together through a Lubbock summer from one that patches out by July.

 Most Lubbock lawns are Bermuda grass.
-It’s a warm-season turf that grows fast in heat but goes fully dormant in winter.
+It is a warm-season turf that grows fast in heat but goes fully dormant in winter.
 That growth cycle dictates when to mow, when to fertilize, when to aerate, and when to apply pre-emergent treatments.
-Apply nitrogen too early in spring and it feeds weeds, not grass.
+Apply nitrogen too early in spring and it feeds weeds rather than grass.
 Wait too long in fall and you miss the window to strengthen roots before dormancy.
 Timing these treatments correctly for Lubbock’s specific climate is where most general lawn care programs fall short.

-Our lawn care includes regular mowing at the ideal height for Lubbock grasses, sharp edging along driveways and walkways, and thorough blowing to leave your yard spotless after every visit.
+Our lawn care includes regular mowing at the ideal height for Lubbock grasses, sharp edging along driveways and walkways, and thorough cleanup after every visit.

 We handle the full scope: mowing on the correct schedule for each season, weed control using pre- and post-emergent treatments timed to Lubbock’s weed calendar, fertilization matched to Bermuda’s growth cycle, aeration to open compacted caliche soil, and pest and disease management specific to West Texas conditions.
 Residential homeowners, rental property owners, and commercial properties can all set up recurring plans.